giria/NewLocation/README.md

 This code is an adaption of the article:
 [article](https://holyswift.app/the-new-way-to-get-current-user-location-in-swiftu-tutorial/)

-Really, this [https://holyswift.app](https://holyswift.app) website  is one the best Swift resources about Swift.
+I don't know the person behind this [https://holyswift.app](https://holyswift.app) website, but in my opinion   is one the best Swift resources about Swift.